rbiggs/chocolatechip/README.markdown

     HTMLElement.next() // Get the next node.
     HTMLElement.first() // Get the first node of a set of siblings.
     HTMLElement.last() // Get the last node of a set of siblings.
+    HTMLElement.childElements() // Get the child nodes that match the argument.
+    HTMLElement.kids() // Same as HTMLElement.childElements().
+    HTMLElement.siblings() // Get an element's siblings that match the argument.
     HTMLElement.ancestor() // Get an ancestor node base on class, id, tag, attribute or position.
+    HTMLElement.closest() // Same as HTMLElement.ancestor().
+    HTMLElement.is() //  Returns the element if it matches the argument.
+    HTMLElement.not() // Returns the element if it does not match the argument.
+    HTMLElement.has() // Returns the element if a child node matches the argument.
     HTMLElement.clone() // Clone a node and/or its descendant nodes.
     HTMLElement.wrap() // Wrap markup around a node.
     HTMLElement.unwrap() // Unwarp markup from around a node.